wrench-project/wrench/doc/getting_started.md

-the `simplesimulator.cpp` source file contains the class representing the simulator (either cloud or batch). `simplestandardjobscheduler.h` and `simplestandardjobscheduler.cpp` contain a simple implementation for a `wrench::standardjobscheduler`; `simplewms.h` and `simplewms.cpp` denote the implementation of a simple workflow management system. example platform and workflow files are also generated into the `data` folder. these files provide the minimum necessary implementation for a wrench-enabled simulator.
+the `simplesimulator.cpp` source file contains the class representing the simulator (either cloud or batch). `simplestandardjobscheduler.h` and `simplestandardjobscheduler.cpp` contain a simple implementation for a `wrench::StandardJobScheduler`; `simplewms.h` and `simplewms.cpp` denote the implementation of a simple workflow management system. example platform and workflow files are also generated into the `data` folder. these files provide the minimum necessary implementation for a WRENCH-enabled simulator.

 the `wrench-init` tool only requires a single argument, the name of the folder where the project skeleton will be generated: